| Other San Antonio Area Roads

-This nearly $4 million project will construct an overpass for
+This nearly $4 million project has constructed an overpass for

-westbound ARP over Westwood Loop.
-The existing merge from SH 151 to
+westbound ARP over Westwood Loop and the existing merge from

-westbound ARP between Loop 1604 and Westwood Loop will be removed.
+westbound ARP between Loop 1604 and Westwood Loop has been

-Traffic coming from SH 151 will instead continue on a new separate
+Traffic coming from SH 151 instead now continues on a new

-roadway where it will merge from two lanes to one, pass over Westwood
+roadway where it merges from two lanes to one, passes over Westwood

-Loop, and then merge into the existing westbound ARP approximately
+Loop, and then merges into the existing westbound ARP approximately

 beyond the merge.

-the existing westbound ARP approaching Westwood Loop, the concrete
+the westbound access road from Loop 1604 approaching Westwood Loop, the previous concrete

-changes will be made to eastbound ARP or Westwood Loop.
+changes were made to eastbound ARP or Westwood Loop.

 maintained by TxDOT.
 However, the state's responsibility ends about 400

-feet east of Westwood Loop, so this intersection is
+feet east of Westwood Loop, and this location is not in the City of San Antonio, so this intersection is

 responsibility of Bexar County.
 However, the county and state agreed to